JaraAnd/random-password-creator/README.md

 download the files or clone the repository in any enviroment that supports .js,.html and .css.
 Load the project into the enviroment and run the index.html file.

-# Contributing to the project
+# The required configuration to force Pull Requests to go through a review process.
-To contribute, create a pull request and comment what issue is being worked on.
-Contributions will be reviewed.
+To contribute, simply fork the repo and add your changes, then compare across forks and submit the pull request.  or DM me and i will grant access to create a pull request directly to my repo.

 # Coding Standards